-Step 2 - Spreading the Glue
+Step 2 - Spreading the glue

-- Spread the glue from the straight edge or chalk line out, in the direction of the starting wall.
-Spread only enough glue to install what can be set within 45 minutes (15 minutes of OPEN TIME and an additional 30 minutes for actual installation).
-Usually about two rows width coverage.
-Different manufacturer may require different open time and set time. - You will repeat the same procedure with each succeeding row.
+• Spread the glue from the starting line out in the direction of the center of the room, the width of two planks.
+Or spread only enough glue to install what can be set within 45 minutes (15 minutes of OPEN TIME and an additional 30 minutes for actual installation.
+Usually about two rows width coverage).
+Different manufacturer may require different open time and set time.
+Use spacers or boards to maintain expansion gap during installation.